 The Sheila Hugh Mackay Foundation was proud to partner with Galerie Sans Nom in the publication of Mario Doucette, a critical review and documentation of a significant body of work by one of New Brunswick’s rising stars.
 The foundation works to support the visual arts through awards and grants to recognize achievement and support advancement of our artists.
 This project was an opportunity to contribute to New Brunswick cultural heritage and to champion Mario Doucette, an artist of unique power and vision.

 In 2014, Mario Doucette was the inaugural winner of the Sheila Hugh Mackay Foundation Marie Hélène Allain Fellowship, a juried award for artistic excellence by a mid career New Brunswick artist.
 Jurors Thaddeus Holownia, Tom Smart and Louise Poulin characterized Doucette as an emerging talent deeply engaged in significant work. – more

 Canadian Art Magazine

 Sheila Hugh Mackay Foundation awarded 2016 Sheila Facilitation Grant to the Canadian Art Foundation in support of a year long series of articles exploring the contemporary visual art scene in New Brunswick.
 Beginning in May 2016, Canadian Art Magazine issued a call to New Brunswick writers to submit articles reflecting on work being produced in New Brunswick.
-“Spotlight on New Brunswick” will feature articles in both the print and digital editions of the national art magazine, reaching over 200.000 readers.
+“Spotlight on New Brunswick” featured articles in both the print and digital editions of the national art magazine, which reached over 200,000 readers.

-Editor-in-chief David Balzer explains “The aim of the series is to bring attention to New Brunswick visual art—including the province’s artists, curators and galleries—and to forge connections with New Brunswick-based writers and critics, thereby nurturing writing talent and increasing critical discourse of the art produced and shown in the province.” – more
+Editor-in-chief David Balzer explained “The aim of the series was to bring attention to New Brunswick visual art—including the province’s artists, curators and galleries—and to forge connections with New Brunswick-based writers and critics, thereby nurturing writing talent and increasing critical discourse of the art produced and shown in the province.” – more